NotAFlyingGoose/stat-tracker-bot/README.md

 ```

 You can then use `cargo run` to run track your statistics!

+The graphs will be saved in an `out` folder
-For each server, it will ask you whether or not you want to send the graph into the output channel.
+and the bot will ask you whether or not you want to send them into the output channel.